pythonph/pycon-organizer-manual/program.md

 1. Program Schedule
 1. SEC Registration / Certificate of Incorporation
 1. Invitation Letter.
 Must contain the following:
+-- Name of current CHED director in to field
 -- Objective
 -- Venue
 -- Ticket cost
 -- Contact details

+After the requirements are received, they will give a phone number.
+Call them one or two weeks later, and ask if the endorsement is ready.